Why the Guardian?

 The Group streamlined itself by selling off its stake in Auto Trading Group, Radio Group, and directed the cash towards the growth of digital advertising and International Expansion.
-As a part of its expansion, the publisher moves from guardian.co.uk to guardian.com on July 30, 2013, depicting the interested towards the world-wide audience.
+As a part of its expansion, the publisher moves from guardian.co.uk to guardian.com on July 30, 2013, depicting the interest towards the world-wide audience.
 And, today guardian.com has more traffic from the US than the UK.

 Divide and Conquer Strategy

 If you talk to the industry prognosticators about the Guardian, they’ll mention that the publisher is lacking dominance over the specific niche or national.
 For instance, the Guardian attracted millions of visitors across the globe but didn’t have a prodigious market share from the UK or from any other part of the world.
-The visitors from the UK remained around 10 Million for the period of three years (2013 to 2016).
+The visitors from the UK remained around 10 Million for a period of three years (2013 to 2016).

-As you’ve guessed, the internet users and online readers were growing exponentially during the same period.
+As you’ve guessed, internet users and online readers were growing exponentially during the same period.
 Hence, the Guardian decided to divide the verticals and conquer them with specific strategies.
 The publisher categorized its channels and formulated separate pitches and editorial teams to personalize the messages and to increase the advertising ROI.

 Audience-based Sales Approach